-Trust administration refers to the trustees’ management of trust property according to the trust document’s terms and for the benefit of the beneficiaries after the trustmaker’s death.
-There are certain steps that are required to safeguard effective trust administration.
-Many of the steps are similar to the steps taken for a probate and estate administration.
-One big difference is that unlike a probate, a trust administration is a private process which is not supervised by the court system.
+Trust administration refers to the management of property within a trust by the trustee according to the terms defined in the trust.
+These terms are followed in the beneficiaries’ best interests after the trust maker’s death.
+Specific steps are required to safeguard effective trust administration.
+Many of the steps are similar to probate and estate administration.
+One big difference is that, unlike probate, a trust administration is a private process not supervised by the court system.